Bwc9876/git-from-scratch/index.typ

 To update remote refs from their respective remote, we run the `git fetch` command.
-This will download any needed objects automatically and update the remote ref to point to the latest commit.
+This will download any needed objects automatically and update the remote ref to point to the latest commit on the server.

 == Tracking Branches
 <tracking-branches>